sankusrikarthikeya-19/KLH-FED_2026_Session6-TeamID_3/README.md

 ## Slide Deck Overview(10 Slides)

 => **Slide 1 – Introduction**
-   - Introduces the project, team members, department, and institution.
+   - Introduces the project,team members, department, and institution.

 => **Slide 2 – Problem & Abstract**
    - Explains why computers need to perform calculations with both positive and negative numbers and why this project is useful for learning digital design.